Zorroa/zorroa-js-frontend-library/README.md

   Add selenium vpn keys & connect to the vpn (vpn keys are in tests/selenium/zorroa-openvpn-client.tar.gz) Don't route all traffic
   Do connect to vpn on startup
+  Keep connected
+  Don't disconnect when sleeping
+  Do reconnect when waking
+  Don't disconnect when user switches out
+  Do reconnect when user switches in
 ```

 ```